submodules

 dst_root = dst / rel_root

-# Check if any submodules exist at this level
+# Detect submodules at this level

 to_remove = []